 Construction schedule and traffic controls

-Construction is expected to begin this summer.
+Construction is expected to begin late this summer.
 There will be some lane closures, with flaggers directing traffic when necessary.
 The contractor will maintain access to homes and neighborhood streets.
 We will continue to be in touch as we get closer to construction.